tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Yeah.
 Could also be another team if you have an example.

 No, I don't think I had one.
 Maybe the closest is the MS1 in the G2.
-Where we had ongoing sprint where we turned out that most of the sprint, the planned stories were not possible.
-Due to factors outside our responsibility.
+Where we had ongoing sprint where we turned out that most of the sprint, the planned stories were not possible to do due to factors outside our responsibility.
 Like we did not have an A4 CI server did not work, we had problems in the test environment.
 We got crashes when we did the uplift of the FRUM and we needed ATFI server that was not delivered and so on.
 So that was not very good sprint.
 They maybe did a lot of good work but it was not close to what we have had planned to do and it was not close to our stories so to say.
 But I can't remember with the MS2, a really bad sprint.
 But my memory is rather short.

 ### You're not the only one here.
 Can you think of a good sprint as a contrast?

 Yeah, I think most sprints have been good.
 I think the last sprint was rather good.
 I think we did a lot of good work in finalising a long ongoing task in large configuration area.
-Not many points but at least we did the implementation for the PDU-NOL31.
+Not many points but at least we did most of the implementation for the PDU-031.
 So that was a rather good sprint.
 Then we have not been strictly agile last sprints.
 We tend to have some rest points at like 30 points which we normally do within a sprint and we have some, like 6 and 10 points and add 30 points.
 So it's sort of become our way of working.
 I have not bothered too much since we do our 30 points and I am not the Scrum Master.
 So I've got, we had a discussion with the team last week that we have to shape up that to really put sprints that we can finalise and have a rule that we never take on more points than we actually burn down the last sprint.
 So we are sort of shaping up the agile way of working right now.
 But as a product owner I think those sprints have been good anyways as we've done lot of good work.
 So I mean that's a difference between being Scrum Master and Product Owner I think.
 Scrum Master is the driver of the agile way of working I can sort of... when the team wants to work in another way like Kanban or anything it's okay by me as long as I get the work done.
 So I don't push too much for... when I see that we really get the work done then I don't attempt to change just for the changing reason.

 ### And even though you're not a Scrum Master, what characteristics should be part of a good sprint?
 What surrounding should the team have?